 In Wetteren Ricky May was the only medallist (silver in the 5000 metres) whilst Sharman would finish 5th in the 20000 metres.
-The final event, the "Coupes des Nations" relay saw Sharman paired with his room mate, Danny Kelly, and together they would go on and win the event.
+The final event, the "Coupes des Nations" relay saw Sharman paired with his room mate, Danny Kelly, and together they would go on and finish second in the event.
 Whilst it was to be Kelly's swansong internationally it was Sharman's first taste of international success.

 1965 - WORLD CHAMPIONSHIPS - WETTEREN, BELGIUM

-BILL SHARMAN AND DANNY KELLY SHARE A DRINK AFTER WINNING THE RELAY
+BILL SHARMAN AND DANNY KELLY SHARE A DRINK AFTER PLACING 2ND IN THE RELAY

 Shortly after returning home Sharman and some other skaters were invited down to Brighton to watch a film that had been made specifically about skating.
 During a break the group played a game of football on Brighton Beach.
 For anyone who knows the beach, you will know that it is not sandy but rather has large pebbles, some of them the size of footballs themselves.
 It was one of the "pebbles" that Sharman deftly kicked in place of the ball and in so doing broke his big toe.
 He sought medical advice from a local doctor explaining that he was due to compete in the World Championships in September but the doctor said that there was nothing he could do and his advice was that he shouldn't go.
 This was not what Sharman wanted to hear of course and ignoring his doctors advice simply cut his boot to allow room for his swollen and somewhat painful big toe and boarded the plane for Siracusa.